 Anneke Faas is a certified Iyengar yoga instructor at the Intermediate Junior I level, CIYT-3000.
 She was inspired by the precision and genius of Mr. Iyengar’s teaching at the age of 14 during her first year of high school where she was an avid athlete.
 Teaching yoga in college to her peers, Anneke started her teacher training with Nancy Stechart and Leslie Bradley in 2002.
 She continued her studies upon moving to New York City and graduated from the premiere Iyengar Yoga Association of Greater New York Teacher Training program under the mentorship of the late Mary Dunn.
 Since then, Anneke has had two sons and now lives in Berkeley, California.
 As a teacher, Anneke has a warm presence and commands her classes with ease and careful focus.
 She is especially drawn to working with mothers, helping to reduce the stress and tensions of everyday life.
 She has specialized training in pre-natal yoga.
 In addition to regular public classes, Anneke offers weekly private lessons, corporate classes and mentors aspiring Iyengar yoga teachers-in-training.
 Visit her website at www.annekefaas.com.

-Leah Flaks began practicing Iyengar yoga at 19 yrs. old after a debilitating dance injury in college led her to the Iyengar yoga practice.
+Leah Flaks began practicing Iyengar yoga at 19 yrs. old after a debilitating dance injury in college.
 Be sure to ask her about meeting BKS Iyengar in Berkeley’s Tilden Park in the 1980s.
 If you are lucky, she will show you the picture of her demonstrating trikonasana with BKS Iyengar himself.
-Leah has years of experience teaching beginner yoga and is happy to teach at Adeline Yoga where the teachers and students love the Iyengars and believe yoga is for everybody.
+Leah began teaching yoga at Piedmont Yoga Studio and ClubSport in 1997.
+Her teaching challenges each student to align his or her intelligence of body, mind and spirit.

 Rebecca Haralabatos is a certified Iyengar yoga instructor, CIYT-1000.
 A practicing yogi since 2004, she is a graduate of the 500-hour program at the Iyengar Institute in San Francisco.
 An experienced teacher of the Fundamentals series and Level 1 asana classes at the Adeline, Rebecca works with people to develop health from the inside out.
 Rebecca’s interested in supporting people to shift imbalances and negative patterns with a sustainable, Iyengar yoga practice.
 Visit her website at rebeccahyoga.com